 Whether you’ve been before or it’s your first time it can be hard to process all the information out there.
 Be sure to check out our complete Planning Guide as well as our FREE 13-page downloadable itinerary.

 And come join our private Facebook Group where you can ask questions and get advice from real travelers!

 Choosing accommodation largely comes down budget and what style of holiday you prefer.
-For many people staying in one of the larger towns is important so they have everything at their door step and no need for a car.
-For other people a small village with a few local tavernas and a nice beach is all they want to just flop and drop for a week or two.
+For many people staying in one of the larger towns is important so they have everything at their door step and no need for a car, although hiring a car for a day or two to explore the island is very worthwhile.